alacrity-ai/shipwright-survivors/README.md

     - [ ] Handle incident interaction, e.g. where spending entropium is a thing.
 Maybe a merchant incident.
     - [ ] Make better first boss.
 BUGS:
+  - [ ] Hunters are not seeking the player from across the map.
+They seem to just be patrolling.
   - [ ] Enemy lights seem to "persist" beyond enemy death, seems to be caused by going away from window and coming back?
   - [x] CRITICAL: While Paused, particles continue to spawn at an alarming rate, causing intense FPS drop
   - [x] Mission result menu does not scale with resolution